Skip to main content

 Workout

-Workout 2 Strength (Upper body full power)
+Workout 2 Strength (Upper Body Pure Strength)

 Workout

-Workout 3 Strength (Lower body power)
+Workout 3 Strength (Lower Body Power)

 Can beginners start with strength training?